 The only problem: it’s not a novel.

-In honour of today being Star Wars Day, I want to look at why, despite not starting out as a novel, Star Wars may actually exemplify the perfect YA novel.
+In honour of Star Wars, I want to look at why, despite not starting out as a novel, Star Wars may actually exemplify the perfect YA novel.

 Coming of Age

 One of the first themes commonly associated with YA is the idea of the character coming of age; transitioning from childhood into adulthood.

 Across all of Star Wars, this theme is evident.